JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_04/interaction.md

 """
 ```

-Note that we use multiline string syntax, but it is also possible to use standard string syntax as well.
-This multiline string syntax is very useful especially when we want to perform multiple operations in R at once and then just return the result to Julia.
+Note that we use multiline string syntax, but it is also possible to use standard string syntax.
+This multiline string syntax is very useful, especially when we want to perform multiple operations in R at once and then just return the result to Julia.

 ## MATLAB.jl

 The [MATLAB.jl](https://github.com/JuliaInterop/MATLAB.jl) provides an easy interface for calling Matlab functions and passing data between Julia and Matlab.
-Consider the situation, that you wrote a Matlab function, that uses some special functionality that is not available in Julia.
-Using the MATLAB.jl package, it is very easy to call this function directly from Julia as can be seen in the following example
+Consider the situation that you wrote a Matlab function that uses some special functionality that is not available in Julia.
+MATLAB.jl package provides an interface to call this function directly from Julia, as can be seen in the following example.

 ```julia
 using MATLAB, BSON